Veklury® (remdesivir)

 The safety and pharmacokinetic results in pediatric participants were similar to those in adults (see Adverse Reactions [Section 6.1], Clinical Pharmacology [Section 12.3], Clinical Studies [Section 14.6]).

-Please refer to Section 8.4 Pediatric Use in the US Prescribing Information for complete information.
+Please refer to Section 8.4 Pediatric Use in the US Prescribing Information for complete product information.

 Clinical Data on the Use of RDV in Pediatric Patients

-CARAVAN Pediatric Study: An analysis of 53 hospitalized pediatric participants (age <18 years) who received RDV showed that clinical status improved in 75% of participants at Day 10 and in 85% of participants at the last study assessment; 60% and 83% of participants were discharged by Days 10 and 30, respectively.
+In the CARAVAN study, which evaluated RDV use in hospitalized pediatric participants aged <18 years, the clinical status of participants improved in 75% at Day 10 and in 85% at the last study assessment; 60% and 83% of participants were discharged by Days 10 and 30, respectively.
 No new safety signals were observed, and RDV was well tolerated.2

-PINETREE (Outpatient Study): Eight non-hospitalized participants aged <18 years were included in this study (RDV, n=3; placebo, n=5), and none had experienced a COVID19–related hospitalization or death by Day 28.3 Of the participants aged <18 years, 1 participant in the placebo group had an AE of mild fatigue.4
+In the outpatient PINETREE study, which included 8 non-hospitalized pediatric participants aged <18 years (RDV, n=3; placebo, n=5), none experienced a COVID19–related hospitalization or death by Day 28.3 Of the participants aged <18 years, 1 participant in the placebo group had an AE of mild fatigue.4

 Clinical Data on the Use of RDV in Pediatric Patients

-CARAVAN Study: RDV in Pediatric Participants Hospitalized With COVID-19
+CARAVAN Study: RDV Use in Pediatric Participants Hospitalized With COVID-19

-A phase 2/3, single-arm, open-label study (GS-US-540-5823, NCT04431453 and EudraCT 202000180317) in the US and Europe evaluated the safety, tolerability, PK, and efficacy of RDV in pediatric participants aged ≥28 days to 17 years, weighing ≥3 kg, and hospitalized with COVID19 (Figure 1).
-The primary endpoints were as follows: proportion of participants experiencing any TEAEs, proportion of participants experiencing treatmentemergent laboratory abnormalities, and plasma concentrations of RDV and its metabolites.2
+A phase 2/3, single-arm, open-label study in the US and Europe evaluated the safety, tolerability, pharmacokinetics, and efficacy of RDV in pediatric participants aged ≥28 days to 17 years, weighing ≥3 kg, and hospitalized with COVID19 (Figure 1).
+The primary endpoints were the proportion of participants with any TEAEs, the proportion of participants with treatmentemergent laboratory abnormalities, and the plasma concentrations of RDV and its metabolites.2

 Figure 1